Military history of Canada: Canadian Expeditionary Force

 In early 1916, Canadian divisions participated in local actions like the Actions of St Eloi Craters and the Battle of Mont Sorrel.
-The British Somme Offensive began on July 1, where on its first day, the Royal Newfoundland Regiment was annihilated.
+The British Somme Offensive began on July 1, where on its first day, the Newfoundland Regiment was annihilated, losing 91 per cent of its men in 40 minutes.
 Canadian divisions were deployed to the Somme in August 1916.
 After the Somme Offensive, Canadian leaders advocated for the corps to operate as a unified force rather than being dispersed among different British units.
 The Canadian Corps, comprising four divisions, was consolidated for the Battle of Vimy Ridge, a crucial phase of the Battle of Arras.

 After Vimy Ridge, Canadian Lieutenant-General Arthur Currie assumed command of the corps.
 Under his leadership, the corps fought in the Battle of Hill 70 and the Battle of Passchendaele in 1917.
 In 1918, the corps was sent to Amiens to bolster the lines during the Hundred Days Offensive.
 Throughout the war's later stages, the corps earned a reputation as one of the most capable and esteemed formations on the Western Front.
 Throughout this period, the Canadian Corps participated in key battles such as Amiens and the Cambrai.
 The Canadian Corps' rapid advance from Amiens in August to Mons by the armistice on November 11th, is known as Canada's Hundred Days.

 Air and sea operations

 During the war, the RCN primarily conducted coastal submarine patrols as part of the Atlantic U-boat campaign.
 Canada suffered from several maritime disasters during the war.
-The Halifax Explosion occurred on December 6, 1917, when a ship collision involving a munition ship loaded with explosives caused one of the largest human-made explosions before the detonation of the first atomic bomb.
-The disaster saw 11,000 casualties, including 2,000 dead, and the entire north end of the city destroyed.
 The sinking of by a U-boat in June 1918 marks the deadliest Canadian naval disaster of the war.
+The Halifax Explosion on 8 December 1917 was another major disaster, killing approximately 2,000 people with an additional 9,000 casaulties.
+A munition ship carrying explosives collided with another vessel, caught fire, and exploded, producing what was then the largest human-made explosion in history and destroying the entire north end of the city.

 Lecture on rigging at the University of Toronto for the Royal Flying Corps Canada's aviation school.

-Besides the Canadian military, Canadians served in British forces such as the Royal Navy and the Royal Flying Corps.
-By war's end, nearly a quarter of all Royal Flying Corps pilots were Canadian, including the Empire's leading flying ace, Billy Bishop.
+Besides the Canadian military, Canadians served in British forces such as the Royal Navy and the Royal Flying Corps (RFC).
+More than 5,000 Canadians served in the RFC, with Canadians making up nearly a quarter of all Royal Flying Corps pilots, including the Empire's leading flying ace, Billy Bishop.
+Royal Flying Corps Canada was established in December 1916 as a training program for the force.
+By November 1918, it had graduated more than 3,100 pilots and observers, and 7,400 mechanics and aircraftsmen.